ToshioCP/Gobject-tutorial/src/sec3.src.md

 - class_size: The size of the class.
 For example, TDouble's class size is `sizeof (TDoubleClass)`.
 - base_init, base_finalize: These function initialize/finalize the dynamic members of the class.
-In many cases, they aren't necessary, and are assigned with NULL.
+In many cases, they aren't necessary, and are assigned NULL.
 For further information, see [GObject API reference](https://developer.gnome.org/gobject/stable/gobject-Type-Information.html#GClassInitFunc).
 - class_init: Initializes static members of the class.
-Assign your class initialization function to here.
+Assign your class initialization function to `clas_init`member.
 By convention, the name is `<name space>_<name>_class_init`, for example, `t_double_class_init`.
 - class_finalize: Finalizes the class.
-Because descendant type of GObjec is static, its `class_finalize` member is assigned with NULL.
+Because descendant type of GObjec is static, it doesn't have a finalize function.
+Assign NULL to `class_finalize` member.
 - class_data: User-supplied data passed to the class init/finalize functions.
 Usually NULL is assigned.
 - instance_size: The size of the instance.
 For example, TDouble's instance size is `sizeof (TDouble)`.
 - n_preallocs: This is ignored. it has been used by the old version of Glib.
 - instance_init: Initializes instance members.
-Assign your instance initialization function to here.
+Assign your instance initialization function to `instance_init` member.
 By convention, the name is `<name space>_<name>_init`, for example, `t_double_init`.
 - value_table: This is usually only useful for fundamental types.
 If the type is descendant of GObject, assign NULL.